THE SERIES

 Concept art for this series

-The girl in the center asks the women, "Who are you?
-Are you a person who will leave a mark on history or just another butt on Instagram?
-Will you complete this red square with your part, become someone special to yourself and the world, or will you stay with the adepts of the beauty industry and the platinum mask will gradually erase your individuality?
+Who are you?
+Will you leave a mark on history, or will you be just another flawless image on Instagram?
+Will you complete this red square with your presence, becoming someone truly significant to yourself and the world?
+Or will you surrender to the beauty industry’s doctrine, allowing the platinum mask to gradually erase you?

 About Artworks